Māris Jučers

-Māris Jučers (born June 18, 1987) is a Latvian professional ice hockey goaltender who is currently a free agent having last played for HK Liepāja of the Latvian Hockey Higher League.
+Māris Jučers (born June 18, 1987) is a Latvian former professional ice hockey goaltender.
+He last played for HK Liepāja of the Latvian Hockey Higher League.

-Between 2007 and 2011 Jučers played for the Latvian club Metalurgs Liepaja which participates in the Belarusian Extraleague.
-On July 19, 2011, it was announced that Māris has signed a 2-year two-way contract with Dinamo Riga.
+Between 2007 and 2011, Jučers played for the Latvian club Metalurgs Liepaja, which participated in the Belarusian Extraleague.
+On July 19, 2011, it was announced that Māris signed a 2-year two-way contract with Dinamo Riga.

 He participated at the 2012 IIHF World Championship and 2013 IIHF World Championship as a member of the Latvia men's national ice hockey team, as well playing two out of three games in qualifying for the 2014 Olympics.

+On July 20, 2022, Jučers announced his retirement from professional hockey.